evmcnb/quartz/content/Full/Benign Prostatic Hyperplasia.md

 > - [[Pearls/Urinary Tract Infections|Urinary Tract Infections]]
 > - Vigorous exercise (cycling especially)
 > - Recent ejaculation or prostate stimulation
+>
+> Therefore for the test to be valid need to wait until after:
+>  - 6 weeks of a prostate biopsy
+> - 4 weeks following a proven urinary infection
+> - 1 week of digital rectal examination
+> - 48 hours of vigorous exercise
+> - 48 hours of ejaculation

 ^a09e56